-The Ph.D.
+The first set of context courses concentrates on setting the tone and developing sensitivity to the role of organization development in terms of social responsibility in the national and global arenas.
+These courses review the nature of emerging problems and the role of organizations and organization development in responding to these problems.
+Heavy emphasis is placed on the philosophy of science and organization research and theory.
+The second set of context courses places organization development within management and the strategic role of organization development.
+The second-year curriculum is devoted to the development of a core of organization development competencies and selected, advanced topics courses covering state-of-the-art interventions.
+Qualitative and quantitative research methods, as well as organizational theory and research coursework, comprise much of the second-year coursework.
+The third year consists of continued advanced topics courses, including an international seminar and completion of the dissertation.
+Overview: The Ph.D.
 Program in Organization Development prepares management professionals with state-of-the-art education in the field.
-Built on a 45-year history of successful graduate-level OD education, this program is intended for those persons with extensive experience, who currently hold responsible positions either in the field of organization development, management or a closely-allied field such as human resource management.
+Built on a 50-year history of successful graduate-level OD education, this program is intended for those persons with extensive experience, who currently hold responsible positions either in the field of organization development, management or a closely-allied field such as human resource management.
 It is a three-year program, consisting of a first year of context courses, a second year covering some core OD knowledge areas and a third year consisting of advanced OD topics and the completion of a dissertation.
 The doctoral degree in organization development at Benedictine University was one of the first graduate OD programs in the country.
 It is currently the third largest behaviorally-oriented management program in the nation and one of the top-rated graduate OD programs internationally.
-Curriculum:

-The program is designed to provide a forum for exposure to a wide range of contributors to the field and approaches to organization development.
+Curriculum: The program is designed to provide a forum for exposure to a wide range of contributors to the field and approaches to organization development.
 The program is staffed by full-time Benedictine University faculty members, complemented by a core of adjunct faculty and invited scholars.
-Invited, distinguished scholars, noted for their contribution to the field, are teamed with faculty when appropriate, particularly in advanced seminars.
+Invited distinguished scholars, noted for their contribution to the field, are teamed with faculty when appropriate, particularly in advanced seminars.
 The OD program is designed to provide broad-based theory and research with the intent of creating scholar-practitioners capable of extending the knowledge horizons of the field.
-Individuals who successfully complete the program will consistently demonstrate professional competence and excellence through: - knowledge of the history and development of the field of organization development as a scientific-applied discipline - knowledge of emerging concepts and theory in the field, knowledge of and commitment to the concept of the practitioner-scholar and its role in the further development of the field - knowledge of the current and projected global trends and problems, and the responsibility and role of the field in relationship to these trends in a global culture - a demonstrated command of theoretical and applied research methodologies, including but not limited to: action research, diagnostic research, evaluation research and theory building research
+Individuals who successfully complete the program will consistently demonstrate professional competence and excellence through: - knowledge of the history and development of the field of organization development as a scientific-applied discipline - knowledge of emerging concepts and theory in the field, knowledge of and commitment to the concept of the practitioner-scholar and its role in the further development of the field